Liver cirrhosis is a serious disease.

 Limiting your sodium helps your body eliminate excess fluid.

-Fluid buildup — especially in the legs and abdomen — is a common complication with cirrhosis.
+Fluid buildup — especially in the legs and abdomen — is a common complication of cirrhosis.

 It’s recommended to limit your sodium to 2,000 mg per day (1).